Distributed Event-Triggered Distance-Based Formation Control for Multi-Agent Systems: Abstract

 \section{Abstract}

 This paper addresses the problem of collaborative formation control for multi-agent systems with limited resources.
-We consider a team of robots tasked with achieving a desired formation from arbitrary initial configurations.
-To reduce unnecessary control updates and conserve resources, we propose a distributed event-triggered formation controller that relies on inter-agent distance measurements.
-Control updates are triggered only when the measurement error exceeds a predefined threshold, ensuring system stability.
+We consider a team of robots tasked with achieving a desired formation from an arbitrary initial configuration.
+To reduce unnecessary control updates and conserve resources, we propose a distributed event-triggered formation controller.
+Unlike the well-studied linear formation control strategies, the proposed controller is nonlinear and relies on inter-agent distance measurements.
+Control updates are triggered only when the measurement error exceeds a predefined threshold, ensuring system stability while minimizing actuation effort.
+We also employ a distributed control barrier function to guarantee inter-agent collision avoidance.
 The proposed controller is validated through extensive simulations and real-world experiments involving different formations, communication topologies, scalability tests, and variations in design parameters, while also being compared against periodic triggering strategies.
-Results demonstrate that the event-triggered approach significantly reduces control efforts while preserving formation performance.
+Results demonstrate that the event-triggered approach significantly reduces control effort while preserving formation performance.